dnsimple/dnsimple-support/content/articles/auto-import-dns.markdown

 ![Overview](/files/auto-import-dns-conflict.png)

-Once you have made a selection, click on <label>Import DNS records</label> to add them all to your domain zone.
+Once you've made a selection, click on <label>Import DNS records</label> to add them all to your domain zone.